dxlliv/planner/README.md

 ## Development

-I'd like to make this tool accessible to all the people with an intuitive interface, directly from the browser, without installing any software or changing a single line of code.
+I'd like to make this tool accessible to all the people with an intuitive interface directly from the browser, without installing any software or changing a single line of code.
 Said so, feel free to support the project.